NEONScience/NEON-Data-Skills/tutorials/R/R-skills/basic-R-skills/Set-Working-Directory-In-R/Set-Working-Directory-In-R.md

+The primary goal of this tutorial is to explain how to set a working directory in R. The working directory is where your R session interacts with your hard drive.
+This is where you can read data that you want to use, and save new information such as derived data products, tables, maps, and figures.
+It is a good practice to store your information in an organized set of directories, so you will often want to change your working directory depending on what kinds of information that you need to access.
-The primary goal of this tutorial is to explain how to set a working directory in R. The working directory points to a directory or folder on the computer where data that you wish to work with in R is stored.
-Along the way it teaches how to download and unzip the data files that accompany many NEON Data Skills tutorials and the concepts of file paths – use the menu bar at right to navigate to your desired topic.
+This tutorial teaches how to download and unzip the data files that accompany many NEON Data Skills tutorials, and also covers the concept of file paths.
+You can read from top to bottom, or use the menu bar at left to navigate to your desired topic.

 <div id="ds-objectives" markdown="1">